 - You get on-screen options, including cut, copy, and select.

 - You can search for emojis, GIFs, and stickers altogether.

 - The app can take and insert passwords from your Google account.
 Of course, Chrome does that job while browsing, but while sign-in apps, Gboard handles the stick.

 The definition of word prediction is predicting a word that suits the typed word or sentence.
 From past data to the language, a keyboard must figure out what would be the next word.

 Compared to Gboard, SwiftKey remembers the typed words quickly, and the next time you type, you see the suggestions.
-SwiftKey also predicts and suggest the numbers.
+SwiftKey also predicts and suggests the numbers.